chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

   * Rhythm Heaven (Gold) - DS
   * Rhythm Heaven Fever - Fever
   * Rhythm Heaven Megamix - Megamix

-The `requiresVersion` field is the minimum version of the program needed to parse this file.

 The `objects` array is an array of various object types, which will be explained below.
 It is **very important** that each object type contain